Is Mount Fuji Worth Seeing?

 Where Can I See Mount Fuji

-Now that you understand that taking a really close look at Mount Fuji is a little useless unless you’re planning to climb it, let me tell you how to see Mt.
+Now that you understand that taking a close look at Mount Fuji is a little useless unless you’re planning to climb it, let me tell you how to see Mt.
 Fuji.

 As I told you briefly before, taking a tour to visit Mt.
 Fuji Fifth Station is not worth it, but this doesn’t mean that all tours are the same.
-If you don’t feel confident to explore Japan by your own, that’s fine and there’s a solution for it.
+If you don’t feel confident to explore Japan on your own, that’s fine and there’s a solution for it.

 Viator, for instance, offers some cool tours to see Mt.
 Fuji with an English guide.
 Since most of us aren’t fluent in Japanese, an English guide is much appreciated.
-A tour that really caught my eye was the Private Full Day Sightseeing Tour to Mount Fuji and Hakone.
+A tour that caught my eye was the Private Full Day Sightseeing Tour to Mount Fuji and Hakone.
 What I like about this tour is:

-• Reasonable price for a private tour
+• A reasonable price for a private tour

 • Pick Up and Drop off to Hotel